t37w/Demo_ImageHistograms_PoC.jl/README.md

 # Package ImageHistograms.jl
 Implement 2d and 3d histograms of images.
 Support gray and colored.
 Include support for plotting and some predefined layouts.

-## Goal [ToDo]
+## Goal and purpose
-* Check image if balanced: Low key, High key, Color balance
+Main purpose is to have a view to the color sitribution to check the quality of photos.
+And to have a reasonable sized window and not a little stamp.

 * 2d histograms
     + gray, red, green, blue
 * 3d histogram
     + x-, y-, z-axis : derive from red, green, blue
     + plot using colored dots in RGB24 to get an impression of used color distribution within the image
 * identify which Plt package is best for 3d plotting
     + current decison for purpose :  plot ImageHistograms
         - Plots : very good for 2D plotting and customitzed layouts
         - Gnuplot : very good for 3D plotting; in 2D it needs too much typing
         - GR : out of the game.
 Found no syntax for RGB colored dots

 ## Used Packages
 * julia as programming language